09 - 10 April, 2019

 Robert is a champion for early engagement, doing things differently, creativity, being a conceptual thinker and energized by the increasing importance and future of procurement.
 For him, procurement rocks!

-Stefane Belleau is Associate Vice President, Procurement and Real estate management for Laurentian Bank of Canada and holds the SCMP designation and is an MBA from HEC.
-His responsibilities include contract and procurement activities for the bank’s group of companies, including all IT contract and licensing, but also the real-estate and lease management, branch network and office construction and maintenance.
+Stefane Belleau is Executive Director Strategic Supply Management for CBC, he holds the SCMP designation and is an MBA from HEC.
+His responsibilities include contract and procurement activities for the CBC, including fleet and travel management.

 His career includes procurement and supply chain and operations responsibilities, including contract, capital budgets, fleet and real-estate management, and achievements in the telecommunication, financial and manufacturing sectors.
-He has held management positions for the last 17 years, at Teleglobe, Cogeco Cable, Intact and Laurentian Bank.
+He has held management positions for the last 17 years, at Teleglobe, Cogeco Cable, Intact, Laurentian Bank and currently with CBC.

 He has occupied several positions as a volunteer within PMAC, at district and national.